zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/EXAMPLES.md

 > ```

-NOTE: none of the parallel python exmples here: https://openseespydoc.readthedocs.io/en/latest/src/parallelexs.html work as expected, whether launched inside or outside of the continer.
-OpenSeesSP and OpenSeesMP do work in parallel, across mulitple nodes if desired.
+NOTE: none of the parallel python examples here: https://openseespydoc.readthedocs.io/en/latest/src/parallelexs.html work as expected, whether launched inside or outside of the container.
+OpenSeesSP and OpenSeesMP do work in parallel, across multiple nodes if desired.
 See the Slurm example scripts to run them.